MidhunArPrabhu/EX-No.5.2.DESIGN-THE-3D-MODEL-AS-PROVIDED-AND-CONVERT-TO-ORTHOGRAPHIC-VIEW/README.md

-# EX No.5.2.DESIGN THE 3D MODEL AS PROVIDED AND CONVERT TO ORTHOGRAPHIC VIEW
+# EXPERIMENT No.5.2
-## DATE:
+# DESIGN THE 3D MODEL AS PROVIDED AND CONVERT TO ORTHOGRAPHIC VIEW

 ## AIM:
 To create orthographic view of given 3D model